-An element declared with both the prefixes inner and outer conceptually introduces two declarations with the same name: one that follows the above rules for inner and another that follows the rules for outer.
+An element declared with both the prefixes inner and outer conceptually introduces two declarations with the same name: one that follow the above rules for inner and another that follow the rules for outer.
 [Local references for elements with both the prefix inner and outer references the outer element.
 That in turn references the corresponding element in an enclosing scope with the prefix inner.]

-Outer component declarations may only have modifications [including declaration equations] if they also have the inner prefix.
-Outer class declarations should be defined using short-class definitions which only may have modifications if they also have the inner prefix.
-For both cases those modifications are only applied to the inner declaration.
+Outer element declarations may only have modifications [including declaration equations] if they also have the inner prefix.
+Those modifications are only applied to the inner declaration.